en:lang="en-US"

 RTVE - Radio 3 - Metaverso - Concerts

-He metaverso is full of unknowns.
-In a world where gurus come out from under the rocks and any flashy technology is destined to change the world (spoiler: no), the proposal to travel to a virtual world to be able to carry out all kinds of activities is, of course, attractive, but also worthy of skepticism.
+He metaverso It is full of unknowns.
+In a world where gurus come out from under the stones and any minimally flashy technology is destined to change the world (spoiler: no), the proposal of traveling to a virtual world to be able to carry out all kinds of activities is, of course, attractive, but also worthy of skepticism.

-RTVE - Radio 3 - Metaverso - ConcertsRTVE, as an entity dedicated to public service, has the obligation to study each innovation that the market throws up.
-In this way, you can be one of the first to implement them or, at least, discern whether or not a trend deserves to be on everyone's lips.
-To this end, it dialogues with the entire industry, attends international forums to discover news and launches dozens of initiatives that explore the benefits of technology for production and the viewers themselves.
+RTVE - Radio 3 - Metaverso - ConcertsRTVE, as an entity dedicated to public service, has the obligation to study each innovation that the market offers.
+This way you can be one of the first to implement them or, at least, discern whether or not a trend deserves to be on everyone's lips.
+To this end, it dialogues with the entire industry, attends international forums to discover new developments and launches dozens of initiatives that explore the benefits of technology for production and the viewers themselves.

 RTVE - Radio 3 - Metaverso - Concerts

-The metaverse of 'Radio 3 concerts' is compatible with the main models of virtual reality glasses, but also with tablets and mobile phones.
+The 'Radio 3 Concerts' metaverse is compatible with the main models of virtual reality glasses, but also with tablets and mobile phones.

-The penultimate of these projects is the implementation of the technology of the metaverso a Radio 3 concerts.
-Based on the station's programmatic criteria, and applying the know-how of the Spanish company Singulive, RTVE has been able to recreate a concert hall from which the user can share with friends the experience of seeing a relevant artist.
-In addition, to guarantee its accessibility, the development is available with virtual reality glasses or through a application for tablets and mobiles.
+The penultimate of these projects is the implementation of the technology of metaverso a Radio 3 concerts.
+Starting from the programmatic criteria of the station, and applying the know-how of the Spanish company Singulive, RTVE has been able to recreate a concert hall from which the user can share with friends the experience of seeing a relevant artist.
+Furthermore, to ensure its accessibility, the development is available with virtual reality glasses or through a application for tablets and mobiles.

 RTVE - Radio 3 - Metaverso - Concerts